-Acute oak decline (AOD) is a condition known to be affecting several thousand oak trees, mostly across East Anglia, the Midlands and South East England.
+Acute oak decline (AOD) is a condition known to be affecting several thousand oak trees, mostly across East Anglia, the Midlands and Southern England as far west as Somerset.
 It affects both of Great Britain's native oak species: pedunculate oak (Quercus robur) and sessile oak (Quercus petraea); as well as other species of oak.

 Records suggest that AOD was probably first observed in the UK in the 1980s, although literature studies indicate that a similar condition has been observed in continental Europe since 1918, spreading southwards and westwards since then.

 AOD is characterised visually by oozing of dark fluid from cracks in the bark, rapid decline of the tree, and tree mortality.
 Death of affected trees can occur within four or five years of symptoms first becoming visible.

 Many affected trees also have the characteristic D-shaped exit holes of the buprestid, or oak jewel beetle, in the bark.

 Scientists from Forest Research, the scientific research agency of the Forestry Commission, have discovered previously unknown bacteria in affected oak trees, some of which they believe are playing a key role.
 They are continuing investigations to obtain a better understanding of the condition, how it spreads, and what other factors might be involved.
 This information will form the basis of appropriate management strategies.

 We have also recorded a highly significant co-occurrence of the native buprestid or oak jewel beetle (Agrilus biguttatus) with the lesions in symptomatic trees.
 Research is looking at determining the relationship between the beetle and the bacteria, and whether the beetle is essential to the development of AOD, or merely coincidental.
 The beetle might be implicated in the spread of the bacteria.